IELTS Speaking Samples and Answers

 Q. What job would you like to have ten years from now?
 [Why?]

-Answer: Europe is changing very fast both economically and demographically, and therefore, it is not really that easy to plan what kind of jobs I would like to have in 10 years from now.
-However, seeing how the demand of technology jobs is increasing in the future, both in Europe and the rest of the world, I would like to take a job in the technology field because it would hopefully offer a better job safety.
+Answer: Europe is changing very fast both economically and demographically, and therefore, it is not really that easy to plan what kind of jobs I would like to have 10 years from now.
+However, seeing how the demand for technology jobs is increasing in the future, both in Europe and the rest of the world, I would like to take a job in the technology field because it would hopefully offer better job safety.

 Q. How useful will English be for your future?
 [Why?/Why not?]